-There are several sets of questions that every startup entrepreneur will face in the early days of starting a company.
-Typically the first question when starting a company is, “What do I do first?”
-Others questions include, “When do I start hiring?
-Who do I hire first and what do I pay them?
-When do I start thinking about raising money, and from whom?”
+There are questions that every SaaS entrepreneur will have in the early days of starting their company.
+Unsurprisingly, the one question everyone has when starting a company is, “What do I do first?”

 While there are no standard answers to any of these questions when starting a company, there are some general guidelines that will at least get you thinking the right way.